Tiwanaku Tour Overview

 - Putuni and Khery Qala: The ruins of two buildings known as Putuni (Palace of the coffins) and Khery Qala.

 - Bennett Monolith: This piece measures 7.30 meters and has an approximate weight of 20 tons.

 - Winter Solstice in Tihuanaku temple.
 A great manifestation of the Andes religion and customs of local sun worship.
 The central action takes place every June 21 (winter solstice) inside the temple of Kalasasaya in Tihuanaku.
 At dawn, those present gather in the temple and await the sunrise with their hands extended towards him.

 III Puma Punku Mysterious Artifacts, Private Trip

-- It is difficult to imagine a more inappropriate place for the development of an advanced altiplano civilization.
+- It is difficult to imagine a more inappropriate place to develop an advanced altiplano civilization.